-Middle East and Africa OTT TV and Video Forecasts
+Middle East & North Africa OTT TV and Video Forecasts

 Middle East & North Africa OTT TV episodes and movies will generate revenues of $1.75 billion by 2022; more than quadruple the $428 million recorded in 2016.

 According to the Middle East and North Africa OTT TV & Video Forecasts report, SVOD’s dominance of the sector will grow.
 SVOD revenues will reach $1.23 billion by 2022 (or 70% of the OTT total); nearly $1 billion more than the 2016 total (56% of OTT revenues).

 Digital TV Research forecasts 17.27 million SVOD homes by 2022, up from 3.74 million recorded by end-2016.
 Turkey will remain the leader by some distance, having established a major local player as far back as 2011.

 The top six regional platforms (Netflix, Amazon Prime Video, Icflix, Starz Play, Iflix and Shahid Plus) will account for 39% of the region’s SVOD subscribers by end-2022, up from 34% in 2016.
 Extracting Israel and Turkey, these six platforms will account for 78% of SVOD subscribers by 2022 – down from 88% in 2016.

 Netflix will be the largest pan-regional SVOD platform by 2022, with an expected 3.26 million paying subscribers.
 This is more than quintuple the 2016 total.
 Longer-established Icflix will cross 2 million subscribers by 2022 – quadruple its 2016 total.
 Starz Play will add a further 1.60 million.
 Our forecasts of 695,000 subs for Iflix by 2022 only cover six of its eight current countries in the region.